Jordan Lewis: Personal life

-Lewis is married to Lucy, and has three sons, Hugh, Freddie and Ollie.
+Lewis is married to Lucy (Freer), and they have 4 sons: Hugh, Freddie, Ollie and Bobby.
 His first son was born in 2015, days before he played in the 2015 AFL Grand Final.
 Lewis carried the newborn onto the podium as he was awarded his medallion.

-After footy
+Post-playing career

 Following his retirement, Lewis became a part-time coach at Melbourne, helping with players' kicking skills and in a development role for younger players.

 Lewis is a commentator for Fox Footy and SEN as an expert commentator.